Multimodal and Multiscale Deep Neural Networks for the Early Diagnosis of Alzheimer’s Disease using structural MR and FDG-PET images

 Digital Object Identifier (DOI)

 Lu, Donghuan; Popuri, Karteek; Ding, Gavin Weiguang; Balachandar, Rakesh; Beg, Mirza Faisal; Weiner, Michael; Aisen, Paul; Petersen, Ronald; Jack, Cliford; Jagust, William; Trojanowki, John; Toga, Arthur; Beckett, Laurel; Green, Robert; Saykin, Andrew; Morris, John C.; Shaw, Leslie; Kaye, Jefrey; Quinn, Joseph; Silbert, Lisa; Lind, Betty; Carter, Raina; Dolen, Sara; Schneider, Lon; Pawluczyk, Sonia; Beccera, Mauricio; Teodoro, Liberty; Spann, Bryan; and Brewer, James, "Multimodal and Multiscale Deep Neural Networks for the Early Diagnosis of Alzheimer’s Disease using structural MR and FDG-PET images" (2018).
-Neurology Articles.
+Neurology.
 672.